thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Perform manual and automated accessibility testing on compiled HTML**

-The [aXe browser extension](https://www.deque.com/products/axe/#aXeExtensions) for Chrome or Firefox is a good choice for this testing.
+The [aXe browser extension](http://www.deque.com/products/axe/) for Chrome or Firefox is a good choice for this testing.
 It is also available as a library that integrates with automated testing scripts.

 [ ] **Perform manual and automated color accessibility testing**

 Certain combinations of colors are difficult to see for people with various visual disabilities.
-Look for obvious instances of this and then use automated process to find the rest.
+Look for obvious instances of this and then use automated processes to find the rest.

-Again, the [aXe browser extension](https://www.deque.com/products/axe/#aXeExtensions) for Chrome or Firefox is a good choice of tool for color contrast testing.
+Again, the [aXe browser extension](http://www.deque.com/products/axe/) for Chrome or Firefox is a good choice of tool for color contrast testing.

 [ ] **Test manually with screen readers**